anthonylangsworth/EDMFAT/doc/contributing.md

     3. `event_processors.py` contains code that acts upon journal entries (sometimes called events).
 Event processors either (1) save changes in the state of the pilot (e.g. accepting a mission, docking at a station) or galaxy (e.g. jumping to a new system) or (2) record minor faction activity.
 One event processor handles one journal entry type or related types.
     4. `event_summaries.py` contains minor faction influence relevant occurrences created by event processors then rendered human-readable by event formatters.
 These are anaemic (contain no business logic).
 These should store the minimum information needed.
     5. `event_formatters.py` contains code to make event summaries human-readable.
 Any localization code should go here.
 One event formatter usually handles one event summary type.
     6. `state.py` contains code to store details about the **Elite: Dangerous** universe like missions and stations.
-Once again, these are anaemic.
+Once again, these are anaemic (excepting resolving star systems).
 2. I will deny pull requests that only reformat code.
 Yes, not all the code is [PEP 8](https://www.python.org/dev/peps/pep-0008/) formatted.
 I will fix it eventually.

 ## Development Principles